exiang/open_hub_wiki/Upgrade.md

 php yiic openhub upgrade
 ```

-use parameter `--force=1` to force upgrade when latest release version is lower than current installation one.
-Use this as caution as you are command for a downgrade.
+use parameter `--force=1` to force upgrade when latest release version is lower than current installation.
+Use this carefully as you are command for a downgrade.

 ## Method 3: Manually
 SSH into your web server: